juan-carlos-trimino/Docker-Images/Kubernetes.md

 ### Master Node (Control Plane)
 The master node controls and manages the cluster and consists of four main components:
 1. *`API Server`* exposes the K8s API and provides the frontend to the cluster's shared state through which all other components interact.
-   1. It is the central component used by all other components and clients (e.g., kubectl).
+   1. It is the central component used by all other components and clients (e.g., kubectl, scheduler); K8s system components communicate only with the API server.
    2. It provides a CRUD (Create, Read, Update, Delete) interface for querying and modifying the cluster state over a RESTful API.
-   3. It uses etcd to store the state.
+   3. It uses etcd to store the state and is the only component that communicates with etcd.
 2. *`Scheduler`* schedules the apps by assigning a worker node to each deployable component of the app.
    1. It monitors the API server's watch mechanism and assigns a cluster node to the new pod.
    2. It updates the pod definition through the API server.
 The API server notifies the Kubelet (using the watch mechanism) that a pod has been scheduled.
 When the Kubelet on the target node receives the notification, it creates and runs the pod's containers.